saipriya2301/soc-homelab-wazuh/docs/10-mitre-attck-mapping.md

 tasklist
 ```

-were tested but did not generate corresponding Wazuh alerts using the current detection rules.
+were tested but did not generate corresponding Wazuh alerts using the detection rules configured at the time of testing.

 This demonstrated an important distinction between: